Steel Empire: Japan

-Koutetsu Teikoku was a Japanese title developed by HOT・B, under lead game designer Yoshinori Satake.
+Koutetsu Teikoku was a Japanese title developed by Hot-B, under lead game designer Yoshinori Satake.
 Satake originally began development of an arcade game in the late 1980s based around themes of steampunk aviation, inspired by anime such as Laputa: Castle in the Sky and Future Boy Conan.
 Explaining on why he wanted to do a steampunk-themed game, Satake said:

 "The image I had for the world was one of outrageous and nonsensical science.
 People [in the late 19th century] didn't understand the limitations of the steam engine at all, and they thought that the steam engine could do anything.
 They wrote many blueprints [for things like] this.
 My idea for Steel Empire was to bring those designs to life.
 People back then thought there was an atmosphere in space, and that the Aurora Borealis actually existed in space, too.
 So I tried to express that in the last stage by having an atmosphere in the background, and I told the designer how people back then drew images of space with mist.
 Using that as our image, we designed the graphics of the final stage to have a colorful, Aurora-like mist even though its in space.
 So even in space the propellers on the planes are spinning, and since there's an atmosphere, there's smoke too."

 The West

 Originally, the Western versions of the Sega Genesis game were going to be published by Sage's Creation, titled as Battlewings.
-Instead, they were published by Flying Edge and Cube Corporation as Steel Empire (with minor variantions across PAL territories) in 1992.
+Instead, they were published by Flying Edge as Steel Empire (with minor variantions across PAL territories) in 1992.
 The in-game credits of the Western versions specify that the inspiration of the game came from the 1819 novel Imperio do Aceiro (Empire of Steel) by Caar H. Schitch, but there is no meaningful evidence that this book actually exists outside the game's universe.

 Sega contracted well known cover artist Marc Ericksen for Steel Empires retro steam era look, closely following the inventive creations battling onscreen (see above right), and requested him to specifically design and execute the battle scarred steel plate title block logo, which appeared as both the "Steel Empire" and "Empire of Steel" iterations.